SalesforceAIResearch/promptomatix/docs/How_Do_I_Customize_and_Extend_It.md

 - **Include examples**: Show the expected input/output format
 - **Set constraints**: Specify length limits, tone requirements, etc.
-- **Iterative refinement**: Design prompts that can be improved through multiple iterations
+- **Iterative refinement**: Design prompts that can be improved through multiple iterations (Refer to Appendix B in our paper for more tips.)

 ## Custom Metrics